kongteckmee/inspire-quote/README.md

 - Flaticon used to get the image for the icon at the browser tab in .png format.

 #### [Design Wizard](https://www.designwizard.com/template/recreation/inspirational-quotes-images/)
-- Design Wizard used to design and create the inspirational quote images in carousel at the site.
+- Design Wizard used to design and create the inspirational quoting images in carousel at the site.

 #### [MongoDB](https://www.mongodb.com/)
 - MongoDB that classified as a NoSQL database program, used as the database to the site.